-Answer: Dailey & Vincent music is an accoustic/country cross, with 4 part harmony, to duet singing with Gospel and folk flavering.
-And aside from the singing, we haven an award winning band when soloing will bring you out of your seats.
+Answer: Dailey & Vincent music is an acoustic/country cross, with 4 part harmony, to duet singing with Gospel and folk flavoring.
+And aside from the singing, we have an award-winning band when soloing will bring you out of your seats.
 We love to mix in comedy we all have a funny sincse of humor and love to make people laugh and cry at the same time.

 Lamitschka: How was the last year for you?
 What were your highlights?

-Answer: Last year was one of most amazing years of our life, starting out Dec 30 2016 being asked to become the newest member of the Grand Ole Opry by Country Music Icon Marty Stuart on our 10th aniversary of Dailey & Vincent and our 100th performance on the Grand ole Opry and not less on the stage of the Ryman Auditorium.
-March 11, 2017 was our induction by Country legend Jennie Seely, and Fold/Americana icons Old Crow Medicine Show.
-If that wasnt enough, we recoreded season 3 of our Nationally aired TV show every Saturday night 9:30et on RFD-TV.
+Answer: Last year was one of most amazing years of our lives, starting out Dec 30 2016 being asked to become the newest member of the Grand Ole Opry by Country Music Icon Marty Stuart on our 10th anniversary of Dailey & Vincent and our 100th performance on the Grand Ole Opry and not less on the stage of the Ryman Auditorium.
+March 11, 2017 was our induction by Country legend Jennie Seely, and Folk/Americana icons Old Crow Medicine Show.
+If that wasnt enough, we recorded season 3 of our Nationally aired TV show every Saturday night 9:30et on RFD-TV.

 Lamitschka: What is your latest CD and how’s it doing?

 Answer: Our latest CD is Patriots & Poets on Dreamlined Records.
-An all orginal written recording from Dailey & Vincent, weh ad special guest artiest Bela Fleck, Doyle Lawson, Taranda Greene, David Rawlings and the amazing actor/musician/Comedian Steve Martin.
+An all orginal written recording from Dailey & Vincent, we added special guest artiests Bela Fleck, Doyle Lawson, Taranda Greene, David Rawlings and the amazing actor/musician/Comedian Steve Martin.

 Lamitschka: How did you choose the title for the CD?
 Is there a story behind the name?